This post may contain affiliate links. Please see our disclosure policy for more details.

 Ingredients

-- Frozen strawberries - You can use fresh or frozen strawberries.
-If using fresh, here's how to freeze them.
+- Frozen strawberries – You can use fresh or frozen strawberries.
+If using fresh, here’s how to freeze strawberries.
 Since strawberry season is short, this is a great way to enjoy delicious strawberries year round.
+You should totally try these strawberry popsicles too!

 - Coconut milk – while you can make fruit sorbet with just the fruit and lemon or lime juice, the addition of coconut milk results in a smoother creamier consistency in the sorbet.